Frequently asked questions

 There are pros and cons to each of these approaches and these needs to be viewed in a specific individual context for a specific patient.
 What’s good for one person may not be suitable for the next.

 No operation is free of risks and reconstruction procedures certainly carry a number of risks.
 Therefore, it is important to consult widely about these decisions and be comfortable with approach and the risks associated with it.
-These risks may be reduced by making sure that a well-trained Oncoplastic Breast Surgeon with an interest in reconstruction or a Plastic Surgeon performs your operation.
+These risks may be reduced by making sure that a well-trained Oncoplastic Breast Surgeon with an interest in reconstruction or a specialist breast (oncoplastic) and general surgeon performs your operation.

 There are commonly two aspects to Breast Cancer surgery.
 The breast surgery itself as well as the additional axillary (armpit) surgery that is necessary for some patients.
 This may be limited to Sentinel Node Biopsy (which samples lymph nodes from the armpit) or may involve a full Axillary Dissection (where all of the relevant lymph nodes removed from the armpit).